Like cycling? Like beer? A Port Coquitlam enthusiast of both has created a community for cyclists and beer lovers to get together

 It they built it, will they climb?

-A version of this article appeared in The Tri-City News.
+A version of this article appeared in The Tri-City News in 2019.

 It’s one thing to build a multi-use path, quite another to get walkers and cyclists to use it.